matryer/xbar/README.md

 Ensure the plugin is executable by running `chmod +x plugin.sh`.

+### Using symlinks

+Because Git will ignore everything in `Plugins/Enabled`, you can use it to maintain your own plugins directory while still benefitting from tracking (upstream) changes.

+#### Example

+	cd Plugins/Enabled

+	# Enable spotify plugin
+	ln -s ../Music/spotify.10s.sh

+	# Enable uptime plugin and change update interval to 30 seconds
+	ln -s ../System/uptime.1m.sh uptime.30s.sh

+Then select the `Enabled` folder in your BitBar preferences.

 #### Resetting Plugin Directory

 In case you made the mistake of choosing a directory with thousands of files as the plugin directory and BitBar getting stuck forever, do this from terminal to reset it: